 About the Makerspace

-A Makerspace is place that provides new opportunities to the community by making tools, materials, special equipment, and skilled individuals accessible to the public.
-It’s a fun, creative place for the community to share and develop their abilities, explore their passions, and help inspire others to do the same.
-The community can host events, provide mentorship to those who seek it, collaborate on projects/ideas, and more.
+A Makerspace is a place that provides new opportunities to the community by making tools, materials, special equipment, and skilled individuals accessible.
+It’s a fun, creative place for people to share and develop their abilities, explore their passions, and help inspire others to do the same.
+People in our community can host events, provide mentorship to those who seek it, collaborate on projects/ideas, and more.